mennooo/SQLcl/doc/installing-db-objects.md

 - Install the database objects in the correct schema
 - Recompile invalid objects
 - Create a logfile with a summary

+## Lets transform this into required JavaScript Libraries
+- Collect all database objects in the release files.js: collect all files in release directory

+- Check if the release complies with our demands dbobject.js: Perform checks on file content

+- Install the database objects in the correct schema Common SQLcl: @<filename>

+- Recompile invalid objects
+Execute statement: `dbms_utility.compile_schema`

+- Create a logfile with a summary output.js: Redirect OutputStream to a logfile